The ‘Figure It Out’ Key To Success

 - The product does not sell at all, and I need to come up with a new strategy

-You’re not going to launch a new product on your site, fail, and withdraw from society in utter shame and humiliation.
+You’re not going to launch a new product on your site, fail, lose the respect of your family and friends, and withdraw from society in utter shame and humiliation.
+That’s not realistic, even as a worst case scenario.

 Each choice probably has a few possible outcomes, and you can likely figure out which ones are most likely.